SalomePlatform/sat/doc/src/commands/launcher.rst

     sat launcher <application> --gencat <list of machines>

-  This will create a catalog by querying each machine (memory, number of processor) with ssh.
+  This will create a catalog by querying each machine (memory, number of processors) with ssh.

 * Generate a mesa launcher (if mesa and llvm are parts of the application).
 Use this option only if you have to use salome through ssh and have problems with ssh X forwarding of OpengGL modules (like Paravis): ::